Greater Toronto Area BSD Users Group

 Gee Tee Ay Bug eh?
 Tell me more.

 GTABUG is a group of folks in the Toronto area that dig the BSD Unix family of computer operating systems.
 We're loosely knit, and most of the time use nerdy computer language as an excuse to eat pizza and drink beer.
 The meetings are on the 3rd Wednesday of each month and usually start around 7 o'clock.
 For the past number of years we've been meeting at Olympic 76 Pizza, 8A Gloucester Street, Toronto.
 There's a list of proposed meeting dates below but (just our little secret) these are generated by a computer, so there is always the chance they may be wrong.
 Or, we may cancel the meeting for other reason.
-Could even be lack of interest, err, lack of people planning to attend.
-Whatever.
-Just to be safe, you should sign up for the mailing list as this page may not always be updated in time for the meetings.
+Just to be safe, you should sign up for the mailing list as this page will not be updated with individual meeting changes.

 Great, so what the heck is this BSD stuff?

-And in fact there is more than one BSD out there...
+And of course there is more than one BSD out there...